 Credit: Darvish

-Serving the people of Roundhay and Harehills, Dervish is Persian to its core – they’ve even bought the colourful cookware and carpets that make the place so welcoming all the way from Iran.
+Serving the people of Roundhay and Harehills, Darvish is Persian to its core – they’ve even bought the colourful cookware and carpets that make the place so welcoming all the way from Iran.
 Chef Alireza Rafievahid moved to the UK from Tehran in 2007 and has been at Darvish ever since, sprinkling a little magic and saffron all over an authentic menu full of dishes you rarely get to eat in Leeds.

 What?
 Persian creations that span laidback falafel lunches to decadent, fragrant mains.